sftcd/tinfoil/README.md

 a choice about monitoring as such.
 Separating the operational requirements from the political requirements might be a good first step."

+1. Dan Harkins mentioned IPR at the TLS session

+1. Paul Wouters mentioned that the IETF is deprecating some DH groups

+1. mnot: https is 2 party, there's no way to get informed consent to change that, same here

+1. Ted Hardie: PFS is a feature, you can't tell on 1st connection for sure that it's been removed and that's a basic feature, and hence needs to be indicated, this doesn't meet that basic protocol feature.

 While I'm reluctant to comment on the details of a bad design, there are a couple of things to point out: